sl4m/sl4m.github.com/_posts/2010-08-21-rails-3-rc-on-windows-using-rubyinstaller-192.markdown

 1 gem installed
 {% endhighlight %}

 The instructions above said to use SQLite version 3.6.23.1 and provides a link to the dll.
 I would also get the exe which is available [here](http://www.sqlite.org/sqlite-3_6_23_1.zip).
-Place the dll in C:\Ruby192\bin and the exe in C:\Windows.
+Place the dll in *C:\Ruby192\bin* and the exe in *C:\Windows*.

 Now let's create a new Rails app.
 Note, the new command to create the app: